Natural Therapy Research and Training Center

 I listened closely and have retained this ancient knowledge from my grandfather.
 Unique points and exclusive techniques, perfected by the Zhang family tradition, are my specialities.

 I, have built upon this family's tradition and have adopted this system in my own practice.
 I attended an acupuncture school in the US in 2012 just to get a license in order to meet the legal requirements to operate my skills in the US.
+I discovered Hand Patch Therapy with regular plant seed.
+Currently, I have over 10,000 students all over the world.

 The special features of the Dr. Remington Zhang's techniques include: